zqzhang1996/MWI_Toolkit/README.md

    - Items that meet requirements are automatically hidden to keep the interface clean
    - Hold `Ctrl` (on MAC use `Command`) and click the shortages number to jump to the corresponding action panel and fill in the required action count.
 For actions with random output, extra actions are added to ensure requirements are met after the queue ends

-4. **Calculation Status View**
+4. **Calculation Details View**
-   - The right Status panel shows equivalent quantity + inventory/requirement format
+   - The right Status panel displays Net/Required format for each item
-   - Equivalent quantity means, for example, if you have 100 `Holy Cheese`, it is considered as having enough equivalent `Holy Milk` to make those cheeses (actual amount depends on buffs).
-Similarly, entering a requirement of 100 is treated as having the milk needed to make those cheeses
+   - Net means the remaining quantity after subtracting planned consumption from inventory; if there is a shortage, it will be negative
+   - Required means the total amount needed to fulfill the requirement list from zero
    - The Status panel lets you observe the progress of each item, or check which resources are relatively short when community buffs are present, to help plan your action queue